GGPriya/Xspedia/README.md

+# Xspedia landing Page

+Used HTML and CSS

-I have used Chatgpt for generating HTML using Figma design principles and have generated Features, Testimonials and Price subscription models
+### How I have used Chatgpt
+- For generating three features.
+- For generating two testimonials.
+- For generating features based on price subscription models.
+- For few HTML elements.
+- For few CSS blocks.